-Select LiveSky->Upcoming Events to bring up a list of eclipses and other astronomical events, sorted by date.
+Select the Solar & Lunar Eclipses calendar in the SkyCalendar pane to bring up a list of eclipses sorted by date.
 Click on the one you want and select Home View or Best View.
 Home View shows you the event from your home location, while Best View places you at the event's optimal viewing location.